 Provide access to your event’s Twitter feed from the Sched event site and mobile app.
 This will show any activity related to your event’s hashtag or Twitter handle.

 Another common approach is use an external collaboration / sharing / communication tool, such as Discord, Slack, Facebook Groups, in conjunction with Sched.
 Invite event participants to channels based on session topics, or utilize a 3rd party tool such as Community Inviter.

 Chicago StartUp Week is an example of a Sched event that took this approach.

-Create breakout sessions in your event schedule in Sched that are specifically for attendees to connect with each other.
+Create sessions in your event schedule in Sched that are specifically for attendees to connect with each other.
 Use session types or custom filters to help highlight these sessions within your schedule.